Dental Implants - Thorndale, PA

 Does Getting Dental Implants Hurt?

 You should feel little to nothing during the implant placement surgery.
-Your implant dentist in Coatesville will make sure your mouth is numbed, and you might even be sedated.
+Your implant dentist in Thorndale will make sure your mouth is numbed, and you might even be sedated.
 After the surgery, some swelling and general discomfort are normal.
 These may last for a few days, or up to a week or longer.
 Taking pain medications, using a cold compress to manage swelling, and getting plenty of rest can help you get back to feeling like yourself as soon as possible.
 If you experience any severe or unusual side effects after your surgery, call us right away.

 How Long Does It Take to Recover from Dental Implant Surgery?